Apostle John’s Three Letters . . . 1 John 4:7–11

 We've found in 2:9–11 and 3:10–18 John’s persuasive emphasis on loving the people of God.
 In v.
 7, we learn why it's critical for Christians to love their brothers and sisters.
 If "love comes from God," then those who claim to be "born of God" and to "know God" must make an effort continually to "love one another" who are members of God's body.
 A brand-new capacity to truly love is made possible in believers' lives after they become born anew by the Spirit of Jesus.
 The type of love that John writes of is derived from the ancient Greek word agape, which gotquestions.org defines as ". . . always shown by what it does.
 God’s love is displayed most clearly at the cross. . .
 God’s agape love is unmerited, gracious, and constantly seeking the benefit of the ones He loves."
 It's a self-giving type of love that gives without any expectation of reimbursement or compensation — it's God's divine kind of love.

-Verse 7b's "Everyone who loves has been born of God and knows God" speaks of a renewed, true-Christian person who possesses and actively shares true brotherly love with Christians.
+Verse 7b's "Everyone who loves has been born of God and knows God" speaks of a renewed, true-Christian person who possesses and actively shares true brotherly love of Christians.
 Although a person may show considerable natural affection towards people, especially the poor and needy, he or she might lack that special "born of God love" to which John refers in v.7.
 The Greek for "knows" in the phrase "and knows God" (v.
 7b) is ginosko, which is to "experience, undergo, encounter."
 According to the Elder, when we experience God we'll have the ability to genuinely demonstrate our love for one another.

 John goes on to say in v.
 8 "Whoever does not love does not know God, because God is love."
 He submits to his dear friends that God is the source of genuine love; such loves originates from God's unique nature.
 But if they have no love in their hearts, they can't pretend to be like him and be a child of his.
 Why not?
 John's answer is short but direct: "because God is love."
 John isn't suggesting that only Christians are able to truly display acts of love.
 People throughout the world can actively express love for others.